adriankoering/adriankoering.github.io/docs/index.md

 Exploring how to use CNN's trained for image classification on the problem of (rudimentary) image segmentation.

 ### [Multi-Frame Noise Reduction](https://github.com/adriankoering/multi-frame-noise-reduction)
 Compute an image with reduced camera noise from a stack of images taken in quick succession of the same scene.
+Image registration with optical flow from FlowNet.